sadmani/portfolio/_projects/COP.md

 	* Instrumentation Amplifier (AD623AN):

-		The strain guage output signal sits at a voltage of about half the voltage powering the circuit.
+		The strain gauge output signal sits at a voltage of about half the voltage powering the circuit.
 However, the change in the signal when force is applied is barely detectable without any amplification.
-The instrumentation amplfier is therefore extremely important in the amplification of the signal so changes are easier to detect.
+The instrumentation amplifier is therefore extremely important in the amplification of the signal so changes are easier to detect.

 		However, the gain of the circuit must be chosen carefully in that too much amplification can lead to more noise in the circuit simply due to the amplification of it.
 Initially, I tried a gain of 1000, but that was outside of the recommended range for this particular chip and also amplified the noise in the signal significantly.
 I chose a gain of 400, which ended up working well.